EconomyLens.com

 Oil prices jumped after OPEC+ said it would pause hiking output in the first quarter of next year. ©AFP

-London (AFP) – European and US stock markets turned lower Monday as investors awaited key US data that could play a role in Federal Reserve deliberations ahead of an expected cut to interest rates next week.
-Wall Street’s three main indices were lower in late morning trading, with the blue-chip Dow shedding 0.5 percent.
+New York (AFP) – European and US stock markets turned lower Monday as investors awaited key US data that could play a role in Federal Reserve deliberations ahead of an expected cut to interest rates next week.
+Wall Street’s three main indices finished lower, with the S&P 500 losing 0.5 percent after spending the entire session in the red.
 Frankfurt led declines in Europe, ending the day down one percent.

 Related

-Bitcoin extended its decline during European trading, slumping 7.6 percent to around $84,730 amid weaker risk appetite.
+Bitcoin extended its decline, dropping more than five percent to under $85,500 amid weaker risk appetite.
 The cryptocurrency remains well below its record high above $126,200 struck in early October.
 “Bitcoin tends to be a leading indicator for overall risk sentiment right now, and its slide does not bode well for stocks at the start of this month,” said Kathleen Brooks, research director at trading group XTB.

 After last week’s healthy gains and Wall Street’s strong Thanksgiving rally, Asian equities closed mixed on Monday.
 Hong Kong, Shanghai, Singapore, and Bangkok rose, but Sydney, Seoul, Wellington, Manila, Mumbai, and Taipei dipped.
 Tokyo sank 1.9 percent as the yen strengthened on expectations that the Bank of Japan (BoJ) will lift interest rates this month.

-Oil prices climbed 1.3 percent after OPEC+ confirmed it would not hike output in the first three months of 2026, citing lower seasonal demand.
-While the move was anticipated, “it was enough to catalyse a move which drove out the weaker short players,” said Trade Nation analyst David Morrison.
+Oil prices climbed more than one percent after OPEC+ confirmed it would not hike output in the first three months of 2026, citing lower seasonal demand.
+While the move was anticipated, “it was enough to catalyze a move which drove out the weaker short players,” said Trade Nation analyst David Morrison.
 Traders who bet that oil prices might have dropped if OPEC+ prevaricated had to cover their positions, thus helping push up prices further.

 The OPEC+ decision comes amid uncertainty over the outlook for crude as traders look for indications of progress in Ukraine peace talks, which could lead to the return of Russian crude to markets.
 Shares in plane manufacturer Airbus fell by more than 10 percent at one point after reports of a new problem affecting metal fuselage panels, although they later cut losses after the company said the problem had been contained.